Build-Week-WebPT9-Friend-Finder/project-design/requirements/02-implementation-requirements.md

     -   Educate on how to use app features
     -   Give recommendations for best practices
     -   Good onboarding leads to greater user satisfaction and retention
+-   User can invite multiple matches for meetup
 -   User can choose a time and place for meetup
     -   Interact with a map or directory API that returns location data
     -   Can integrate with calendar app to schedule, send calendar invite to match